 "They are complicated, real humans... the women are allowed to be funny, powerful, indecisive, selfish, loving, and a bit assholish in a way that rings current and true… all of the characters are interesting and unique… What the play really gets right is the way in which women in particular have friendships that are layered at times with frustration and irritation but ultimately can contain a love and commitment that is often deeper than most of their romantic relationships." -Suburban Apologist

-“Mr. McGowen has a fine gift for believable, fluid dialogue… there’s a lot of talent here...
+“...a fine cast who are by turns fiery, witty, vulnerable, defensive, and heartbreaking… there’s a lot of talent here...
 One thing you won’t be in “Girls Life” is bored.
 McGowen is holding that old mirror up to human nature…” -Atlanta Intown Paper